rknightuk/rknight.me/src/posts/2023/2023-08-16-compiling-css-with-eleventy.md

 ### Read the fucking manual

 David Darnes came at me with a classic [RTFM](https://en.wikipedia.org/wiki/RTFM).
 Turns out Eleventy has a [page on the docs for doing exactly this](https://www.11ty.dev/docs/languages/custom/#example-add-sass-support-to-eleventy).
 This method uses [Sass](https://www.npmjs.com/package/sass) and requires a little bit of config.
-One thing to note is by default this will output _all_ `.scss` file to the built site, so I added a check to see if the file is named `app` and if it's not, then skip it. `style: 'compressed'` will minimise the CSS.
+One thing to note is by default this will output _all_ `.scss` file to the built site, so I added a check to see if the file is named `app` and if it's not, then skip it.
+Alternatively you can put your files in an `_includes` directory and these won't be output (thanks Dave). `style: 'compressed'` will minimise the CSS.

 ```js
 // .eleventy.js